MaestroError/simplified-regex/README.md

 - **[ChatGPT:](https://chat.openai.com/)** For its assistance in covering the full codebase with tests.
 [ChatGPT's](https://openai.com/) guidance and suggestions have also been important in creation of this documentation and rewriting project code from [EloquentRegex](https://github.com/MaestroError/eloquent-regex) PHP package.

 A special thank you goes out to everyone who has contributed to these tools and resources.
-Your work has not only aided in the development of EloquentRegex but has also contributed to the broader developer community by providing tools and knowledge that empower us all.
+Your work has not only aided in the development of SimplifiedRegex but has also contributed to the broader developer community by providing tools and knowledge that empower us all.

 # Frequently Asked Questions (FAQ)